 - Physical Penetration Testing

-Network penetration testing helps to identify vulnerabilities in networks such as vulnerabilities in servers, firewalls, switches, and network listening devices.
-This type of pen testing can help in protecting businesses from common network-based attacks, such as:
+Network penetration testing helps to identify vulnerable aspects of network infrastructure, such as exploitable vulnerabilities in servers, firewalls, switches, and even network listening devices such as printers.
+This kind of testing can help protect businesses from common network-based attacks, including:

 - SSH attacks

 - Attacks on unnecessary open ports

 - AD attacks